AndrewLobsti/BootlegChess/README.md

 This is a chess engine im currently working on.
-Currently missing castling, en passant, and the computer playing something other than random moves.
+All legal moves are included.
+AI very rudimentary, has at most one turn of foresight.